 - Cut chicken livers into 24 pieces.

-- Pour Low Carb Revolution Teriyaki Sauce into a medium bowl (or mix together aminos, ginger, erythritol, catsup, and garlic in a medium bowl).
+- Pour Low Carb Revolution Teriyaki Sauce into a medium bowl.

 - Add livers to mixture.
 Marinate for at least two hours in the refrigerator.